mauriciovillalobos05/lexAndCactusJack/README.md

 natural language commands directed to a robot.
 The system processes structured instructions like:

-- "Robot please move 2 blocks ahead"
+- "Robot please move 2 blocks ahead."
-- "Robot please move 3 blocks ahead and then turn 90 degrees, then move 2 blocks"
+- "Robot please move 3 blocks ahead and then turn 90 degrees, then move 2 blocks."

 And correctly rejects malformed instructions such as: